Fontana, Gozo

-Fontana (Il-Fontana), as a local council, is an administrative unit of Malta, on the island of Gozo, with a population of 985 people (as of March 2014).
+Fontana (Il-Fontana), as a local council, is an administrative unit of Malta, on the island of Gozo.
+The population of Fontana was 1,160 in July 2024.
+This included 630 males and 530 females; 899 Maltese nationals and 261 foreign nationals.

 History

 Fontana originated from the suburb of Victoria on the Rabat-Xlendi road.
 It took its local name, "It-Triq tal-Għajn" (lit. the way to the spring), from a spring at the bottom of the road leading to Xlendi, known locally as "l-Għajn il-Kbira", (the big spring).
 Fontana is the Italian word for a spring.

-On the lower part of Fontana, on the right-hand side of the road to Xlendi, one cannot help but notice the evergreen Lunzjata Valley going up to the village of Ta' Kerċem.
+On the lower part of Fontana, on the right-hand side of the road to Xlendi, there is the evergreen Lunzjata Valley going up to the village of Ta' Kerċem.
 Local farmers are busy around the year in this fertile part of Gozo.

 The People

 Most of the fishermen that operated from the fishing village of Xlendi lived in Fontana.
 Also, some other people used to go hunting in the adjacent Lunzjata Valley.
 Later in the nineteenth century, they began setting aside part of the proceeds from their catches to construct a church.